STATS 1308. ELEMENTARY STATISTICAL ANALYSIS. 3 Hours.

 STATS 4311.
 STOCHASTIC MODELS AND SIMULATION.
 3 Hours.

 A study of processes, whose outcomes are governed by chance, through a combination of lectures and computer lab sessions.
 Experiments include random number generation, coin tossing and other games of chance, random walks, Markov Chains, Poisson processes, birth-death processes, branching processes, and Brownian Motion.
 A foundation for modeling random phenomena in sciences, engineering and business.
-Prerequisite: C or better in MATH 2326 and knowledge of basic probability (MATH 3313/STATS 3313 or MATH 3351/BIOL 3351 or equivalent), or consent of instructor.
+Prerequisite: C or better in MATH 2326 and knowledge of basic probability (MATH 3313/STATS 3313 or MATH 3351/BIOL 3351 or equivalent), or consent of instructor, or student group.

 STATS 5305.
 STATISTICAL METHODS.
 3 Hours.

 Topics include descriptive statistics, numeracy, and report writing; basic principles of experimental design and analysis; regression analysis; data analysis using the SAS package.
 Prerequisite: consent of the instructor.

 Basic probability theory, random variables, expectation, probability models, generating functions, transformations of random variables, limit theory.
 Prerequisite: MATH 5307 or concurrent registration or consent of instructor.

 Theories of point estimation (minimum variance unbiased and maximum likelihood), interval estimation and hypothesis testing (Neyman-Pearson and likelihood ratio tests), regression analysis and Bayesian inference.
 Prerequisite: MATH 5312/STATS 5312.